Sunday, June 24, 2012

 Zero point plus soups.
 I make these on Sunday.
 They are very quick and easy to make and they are filling.
 I cook a vegetable, some spices, and puree in the blender.

 I eat them when I want something satisfying or just want something hot.
 I put different spices in them and sometimes put some Greek yogurt in them.
+You could also add some vegetable broth.

 I do the same thing for each of these soups.
 I boil the veggies, put in the blender and eat.